YouTube Prioritizes And Goes Easier On Famous Creators

 YouTube moderators say that YouTube let its top video creators getaway easier when it comes to content moderation than everyone else does.

 If you think YouTube lets popular YouTubers getaway easier when it comes to content moderation than everyone else does, then you’re right.
 According to a new report by Washington Post, YouTube is playing favorites, doling out more lenient punishments for popular creators who can bring the most money for the company.
-The Washington Post interviewed 11 former and current YouTube moderators, who have worked in content decision-making teams, and they said that popular creators "often get special treatment in the form of looser interpretations of YouTube's guidelines prohibiting demeaning speech, bullying and other forms of graphic content."
+The Washington Post interviewed 11 former and current YouTube moderators, who have worked in content decision-making teams, and they said that popular creators usually receive special treatment such as looser YouTube guidelines interpretations that prohibit bullying, demeaning speech, as well as other types of graphic content.

 According to these moderators, YouTube made exceptions for popular YouTubers including PewDiePie, Steven Crowder and Logan Paul.
 YouTube denied all those claims, saying its rules are the same for everyone and it always tries to draw the line in the right places.